pensnarik/consolas-font/README.md

 # consolas-font
 Consolas Font Package for Arch Linux

-This font is using by official Telegram desktop client.
+This font is used by official Telegram desktop client.